-The timer can be set for any amount of time from 1 minute to 11 hours and 59 minutes.
-On-Off The minute timer can be used alone or while using any of the other oven features.
+The minute timer will not start or stop the cooking process.
+The minute timer can be used alone or while using any of the other oven features.
 If another feature is active when the minute timer is active, the minute timer will show in the display.
 To view information about other active features, press the key for that feature.